enkidevs/curriculum/javascript/react/props-iii/shallow-compare-in-react.md

 ---
 ## Content

-A performance boost can be achieved by extending the `React.PureComponent` when creating class components.
-Here is an example:
+It is possible to obtain a performance boost in React when using an automatic form of shallow comparison.
+For class components this is done by extending `React.PureComponent`:

 ```jsx
 class MyComp extends React.PureComponent {